Very few things bring the highest payoff for time spent than listening to and learning from Charlie Munger.

 We are not that crazy yet.
 So a lot of what’s happened is not that crazy.
 I think a lot of these companies are very valuable, though they may be selling at too high prices.

 But home-sewing was sure to fail.
 I don’t think our leading tech companies are at all sure to fail.
 The current situation is not nearly as crazy.
 Nifty Fifty was absolute dementia.

 Question: Many of my classmates are considering careers in private equity and venture capital.
 You yourself mentioned that some of your family members are in private equity.
-You also mentioned that you see a lot excess in that sphere.
-What advise do you give to your family starting careers in private equity and what advise would you give to young people as a whole starting careers in those sectors?
+You also mentioned that you see a lot of excess in that sphere.
+What advice do you give to your family starting careers in private equity and what advice would you give to young people as a whole starting career in those sectors?
 Thank you.

 Charlie Munger: My family is not very interested in what I think about their career choices.
 I respect their disinterest.

 But I do think we have way too much wretched excess.
 Any time you have any new names to sort of mislead people, like adjusted EBITDA, think of the basic intellectual dishonesty that comes with it.
 You’re almost announcing you’re a flake.

 And yet our respectable people talk that way and charge fees for talking that way.
 It’s ridiculous.
 So I don’t like this wretched excess.